 If you take Wegovy, you also need to reduce the calories you eat and be more active.

 Getting Wegovy starts with getting a prescription.
-A trained, licensed healthcare provider can prescribe Wegovy online or another weight loss medication for you.
+A trained, licensed healthcare provider can prescribe Wegovy online or another weight loss medication for you if they think it’s medically necessary.
 Prescribing providers include physician assistants/associates (PAs), medical doctors (MDs), and nurse practitioners (NPs).

 You can connect with a board-certified, licensed provider to discuss a medical weight loss program that may include medication, such as Wegovy, on Klarity and have an appointment in as little as 24 hours.